alexweltgeist/twitter_bitcoin/README.md

 *Note: there are still things not working as desired:*
 * Saving the stream of aggregated windows in parquet is still an issue
-* the bitcoint price only updates continuously when not using aggregated windows
+* the bitcoin price only updates continuously when not using aggregated windows
 * CNN performance is still biased (many false negatives), the version [**Sentiment_Analysis_with_CNN_v05.ipynb**](https://github.com/alexweltgeist/twitter_bitcoin/blob/main/Sentiment_Analysis_with_CNN_v05.ipynbx) is adding more training data but still needs more adjustments (do not use, yet!)